harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/traditional/ssh-ng.md

 This deployment is called Traditional because it uses Secure Shell scripts and a traditional runtime environment as opposed to containers and orchestration mechanisms, such as those in the Kubernetes Tutorial.

-This tutorial shows you how to run a SSH deployment in Harness by setting up a Secure Shell Service and deploying artifacts from Artifactory to a target host in AWS.
+This topic shows you how to run a SSH deployment in Harness by setting up a Secure Shell Service and deploying artifacts from Artifactory to a target host in AWS.
 You will use a Canary deployment strategy.

 For Secure Shell, you can access artifacts from **Jenkins**, **Artifactory**, or **Custom**.
 If you select **Custom**, you will need to provide a Bash script.